koraa/smrtlink_terrible_crypto/readme.md

 # WTF – Smartlink Terrible Crypto

-This is an implementation of the proprietary crypto algorithm TP-Link Easy Smart Switches use to encrypt their configuration traffic with.
+This is an implementation of the crypto algorithm TP-Link Easy Smart Switches use to encrypt their configuration traffic with.

-It also includes the key the use for this because they use one key globally and they're frankly big dumb arses.
+It also includes the key they use for this because they use one key globally.
+Idiots!

-Thanks to @jdi-li who reverse-engineered the algorythim and they key (by decompiling some badly-obfuscated Java code).
+Thanks to @jdi-li who reverse-engineered the algorithm and they key (by decompiling some badly-obfuscated Java code).
 He's implementing an open source tool to communicate with the switches: https://github.com/jdi-li/smrtlink